 If there are Strong Winds forecast for the Perth Metropolitan Area - the Lotterywest Federation Walkway in Kings Park and Botanic Garden will be closed.

 If a Very High, Severe or greater fire danger rating is forecast for the Perth Coastal Plain, Rio Tinto Naturescape Kings Park will be closed and afternoon guided walks may be cancelled.

 If an Extreme or Catastrophic fire danger rating is forecast for the Perth Coastal Plain – public access will be limited in both parks.

 - In Kings Park, only the Fraser Avenue precinct, Royal Kings Park Tennis Club and Next Generation Kings Park will remain accessible.
-Rio Tinto Naturescape Kings Park will be closed and afternoon guided walks will be cancelled.
+Rio Tinto Naturescape Kings Park will be closed and guided walks may be cancelled.

 - In Bold Park, only access between Challenger Parade and the coast will remain available.

 If a Total Fire Ban has been declared for the Perth Metropolitan Area, or there is a fire in the park - the bushland areas and paths in Kings Park, including Rio Tinto Naturescape Kings Park, and/or Bold Park may be closed.
 Afternoon guided walks may be cancelled.

 If you see smoke, please phone 000 immediately.